Shooting in Hungary

 Hungarian animal trainers are not only skilful in working with various species, but also in creating a safe and animal-friendly environment during production so that the trained animals can feel at ease on set.
 This is true about shooting with wolves, which is without equal around the world.
 Although a few special precautionary measures need to be made, these trainers have significant experience to facilitate a comfortable and safe work process among people and animals.

-It is a widely known fact that the Hungarian film industry has countless advantages.
-As we can see from above, locally available professional crews are an important foundation for shooting a production here, of whom have been praised by industry professionals.
-Denise Di Novi, who has previously worked on such films as Batman Returns and Edward Scissorhands, highlighted during shooting in Budapest, that “Hungary has crews who have the same expertise as those in Hollywood, but it is much cheaper to shoot here”.
-Which is a summary of the key strengths of the Hungarian employment market, that is expertise and cost-efficiency.
-Thereby, if a production chooses Hungary, either for a feature film or a commercial, it can trust a Hungarian crew with any part of the shoot, since they can be sure that their production will be in good hands.
+It is widely recognized that the Hungarian film industry offers countless advantages.
+As demonstrated above, the availability of highly skilled local crews is a key factor in making Hungary an attractive production hub—one that has earned praise from industry professionals.
+Producer Denise Di Novi, known for Batman Returns and Edward Scissorhands, highlighted her experience filming in Budapest, stating that "Hungary has crews who have the same expertise as those in Hollywood, but it is much cheaper to shoot here."
+This perfectly encapsulates the two defining strengths of the Hungarian film workforce: expertise and cost-efficiency.
+As a result, whether for a feature film or a commercial, productions choosing Hungary can confidently entrust any aspect of their shoot to local professionals, knowing their project will be in expert hands.

 This site uses cookies, read our policy here